thtrieu/darkflow/README.md

 In this step you create a configuration `[config_name].cfg` and put it inside `cfg/`.
 Take a look at some of the available configs there to know the syntax.

-Note that these files, besides being descriptions of the net structures, also store technical specifications that is read by Darknet framework (e.g. learning rate, batch size, epoch number). `darktf` therefore, ignore these Darknet specifications.
+Note that these files, besides being descriptions of the net structures, also store technical specifications that is read by Darknet framework (e.g. learning rate, batch size, epoch number). `darkflow` therefore, ignore these Darknet specifications.

 ### Flowing the graph